 Habitat: Both flat and hilly regions.
 I’ve seen them on hills, but usually near people – under houses and in places rats and frogs are likely to be found.
+I’ve seen them most often in residential areas bordering forest, or near the ocean.
 In the mornings they can be in trees and bushes – trying to get some sun to warm up.
 They love to hide under leaves, wood, anything really.
 Lifespan is around 30 years.

 Active Time?
 The snake is mainly diurnal – active by day, but I have seen a number of them still active at night.
-In fact, in Thailand – I’ve seen five active at night – the rest, dozens of them, were active during daytime.
+In fact, in Thailand – I’ve seen about a dozen active at night – the rest were active during daytime.

 Food: Rodents, lizards, frogs, birds, eggs, other snakes.

 Venom Toxicity: Very toxic, deadly.
 Even a small bite can kill you.
-See “neurotoxic and cytotoxic venoms” (link).
+See “neurotoxic and necrotoxic / cytotoxic venoms” (link).